 Recent Trends in China's Agricultural Economy

 - China’s dairy and infant formula markets have grown substantially over the past decade and are expected to continue to expand.
-At the same time, China’s domestic dairy industry is in the midst of rapid modernization.
-A recent ERS report examines trends in China’s dairy consumption, production, and trade.
-China's Dairy Supply and Demand
+At the same time, China’s domestic dairy industry is rapidly modernizing.
+A recent ERS report examined trends in China’s dairy consumption, production, and trade (see China's Dairy Supply and Demand, December 2017).

-- China is projected to become a larger importer of meat as the composition of the Chinese diet changes and as domestic livestock production encounters challenges from disease, environmental regulation and production costs (see “China in the Next Decade: Rising Meat Demand and Growing Imports of Feed,” April 2014).
+- China is projected to become a larger importer of meat as the composition of the Chinese diet changes and as domestic livestock production encounters challenges from disease, environmental regulation, and production costs (see “China in the Next Decade: Rising Meat Demand and Growing Imports of Feed,” April 2014, and “China’s Livestock and Feed Imports”, 2021).

-- The demand for imported feed ingredients to support a growing livestock sector has played an important role in lowering tariffs and other barriers to imports in China (see Development of China's Feed Industry and Demand for Imported Commodities , November 2015).
+- The demand for imported feed ingredients to support a growing livestock sector has played an important role in lowering tariffs and other barriers to U.S. imports in China (see Development of China's Feed Industry and Demand for Imported Commodities, November 2015).

-- As China imports more meat and milk, its livestock industry has made productivity improvements a priority (see China's Pork Imports Rise Along with Production Costs, January 2017) “China as Dairy Importer: Rising Milk Prices and Production Costs,” International Food and Agribusiness Management Review, 2016).
+- As China imports more meat and milk, its livestock industry has made productivity improvements a priority (see China's Pork Imports Rise Along with Production Costs, January 2017; and “China as Dairy Importer: Rising Milk Prices and Production Costs,” International Food and Agribusiness Management Review, 2016).

-- As China became more engaged in global agricultural trade, its Government began subsidizing farmers and supporting farm prices (see Growth and Evolution in China's Agricultural Support Policies
+- As China became more engaged in global agricultural trade, its Government began subsidizing farmers and supporting farm prices (see Growth and Evolution in China's Agricultural Support Policies, August 2013).

 - China has boosted productivity in its farm sector to a surprising degree since institutional reforms during the 1980s, but improvements have slowed and are uneven (see "China's Agricultural Productivity Growth: Strong but Uneven," Amber Waves, June 2013).

-- Corn yields in China have improved since the 1960s, but they are falling further behind U.S. yields (see Prospects for China's Corn Yield Growth and Imports
+- Corn yields in China have improved since the 1960s, but they are falling further behind U.S. yields (see Prospects for China's Corn Yield Growth and Imports, April 2014).

-- Chinese officials are pursuing a new round of institutional reform in agriculture to further boost productivity.
-ERS discussed the potential for reform in China's Ongoing Agricultural Modernization: Challenges Remain After 30 Years of Reform
+- Chinese officials are pursuing a new round of institutional agricultural reforms to further boost productivity.
+ERS discussed the potential for reform in China's Ongoing Agricultural Modernization: Challenges Remain After 30 Years of Reform, April 2009.

-- As their incomes grow, consumers in China are demanding more quality in their food by paying higher unit prices that reflect food safety, branding, and nutritional attributes (see Demand for Food Quantity and Quality in China, January 2007).
+- As their incomes grow, consumers in China are demanding higher food quality by paying higher unit prices that reflect food safety, branding, and nutritional attributes (see Demand for Food Quantity and Quality in China, January 2007).

-- China’s imports of tree nuts reflect the country’s demand for food products not traditionally produced in the country.
-See "China's Potential as an Export Market for Tree Nuts" in Fruit and Tree Nuts Outlook: March 2015
+- China’s tree-nut imports reflect the country’s demand for food products not traditionally produced in the country (see "China's Potential as an Export Market for Tree Nuts" in Fruit and Tree Nuts Outlook: March 2015).

 More readings on China are available here